JSmith23/little_shop_v2/README.md

 To access the created database, run `rake db:{drop,create,migrate,seed}`

 * Pry
+Place `binding.pry` within your code before you run your tests to see what you have access to.

 * RSpec
 To check the testing run `rspec` from your terminal.
 * ShouldaMatchers